SalomeReav/urlshortener/README.md

 ## Functionalities

-The project offers a minimum set of functionalities:
+The project offers a set of functionalities:

 * **Create a short URL**.
   See in `core` the use case `CreateShortUrlUseCase` and in `delivery` the REST controller `UrlShortenerController`.